alexa-games/litexa/packages/litexa-html/README.md

 #### HTML.isHTMLPresent()

 This extension adds a global `HTML` object you can use in both Litexa and code files.
-It has 1 function, which is to detect whether or not HTML is supported on the user device the skill is running on.
+It has one function, which is to detect whether or not HTML is supported on the user device the skill is running on.
 This is best used in conjunction with conditionally sending HTML directives, since you may want to fall back to APL if HTML is not supported on a device.